 No Place Name Address/location Statement of significance Physical Description Management Category •The place has historic value for its association with successful local builder, Harry Stanford Hyde.
 They all display large aluminium framed glass frontages with the sizes and shapes varying from shop to shop.
 The James Street frontage displays exposed and painted red brick to the corner shop with a visible tiled roof and awning over the small window.
 The shop facing entirely onto James Street is a cream brick construction on a red brick plinth with a green metal edge detail concealing the roof line.
 It has large aluminium framed door and windows facing the street 35 Shops Lot 144 (Nos.
 77-83) Old Perth Road, Bassendean The place has aesthetic value as a good and intact example of the post war international style as practised in the suburbs of Perth.
 The place has historic value for its association with the development of Bassendean in the post-World War Two period when the population of the area grew and created retail demands.
 The place has social value for the many members of the community who have used and visited these premises since the 1950s.
 Single storey commercial building of brick construction with four separate roofs and parapet wall to the street facing façade.
 Only the front or north façade can be seen, the building is bounded by other structures on the east and west.
-There is a combination of exposed, rendered and clad brick across the four shopfronts.
-While varying in decorative elements and colours, all maintain a consistent exposed brick parapet and a consistent awning.
-The two shops to the east have corrugated metal roofs while the two shops to the west have hipped tiled roofs, none of these are seen from the main façade.
-Considerable Category 2
+There is a combination of exposed, rendered and Considerable Category 2

 No Place Name Address/location Statement of significance Physical Description Management Category •The place has historic value for its association with successful local builder, Harry Stanford Hyde.
 The shop fronts all display large aluminium or timber framed glass frontages with the sizes and shapes varying from shop to shop.
 Some shops have included fanlights to maximise natural light.
-Cladding varies across the shops from assorted colour, size and shape tiles to painted weather board. Ŭ , 36 House Lot 25 (No. 1) Prowse Street, Bassendean This place has aesthetic value as a good example of the Federation Bungalow style in timber The place has historic value as one of the earliest homes in Bassendean.
-The place has historic value for its association with the development of this area of Bassendean in the early 20th century.
-This place has social value as a demonstration of the form and scale of housing in the early 20th century.
+Cladding varies across the shops from assorted colour, size and shape tiles to painted weather board.
+36 House Lot 25 (No. 1) Prowse Street, Bassendean area of Bassendean in the early 20th century.
 A single storey timber framed and weatherboard cottage with corrugated iron hipped roof.
 The place presents with a traditional plan form incorporating symmetrical façade with the high hipped roof continuing down with a break of pitch for form the surrounding verandah canopy.
 The canopy is supported on turned timber columns and is open to the sides without balustrading to the timber deck.
-Considerable Category 2
+The centrally placed entrance consists of Considerable Category 2